Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $83 was successfully paid and registered.
+* The amount of $17 was successfully paid and registered.
-* Your remaining debt : 17$
+* Your payment has been completed.